meuseky/stock_parse/README.md

 To install iPython notebook

     pip3 install ipython

-To install Python 3 kernel (if necessary)

-    ipython3 kernelspec install-self

 ##### Dependencies
 There are currently no requirements for the app.
 There is one requirement `mock` for testing.